Chapter 03 — Autonomous Kernels

 - Stop condition:

-- if diff budget or file-touch budget is exceeded, stop and escalate
+- stop if diff budget is exceeded

 - Must record: